 The group_by command tells R by which variables you'd like to group your data.
-Once you've told R, you can then turn to summarize to make summary statistics by the groups you've defined.
+The group_by function takes inputs group_by(.data = dataframe, [variables to group by, separated by commas]).
+Once you've told R how your data are grouped, you can then turn to summarize to make summary statistics by the groups you've defined.
+Below we define a new variable cv1.yr to be the mean population across all counties in each year.
 The command group_by doesn't change the look of your data - it just changes its functionality in susequent commands.